-VPs & Directors of large regional bank
+VPs and Directors of large regional bank

 The company was set on a growth/acquisition strategy and had acquired and integrated many companies.
 These leaders were responsible for executing the acquisition strategy, including identifying targets and planning the integration of acquired firms.
 Later the company was acquired by a larger international banking company.

 Coaching helped the leaders build successful relationships within the shifting culture as well as communicate and lead through the change.
-The coach supported leaders on identifying, engaging and motivating valued employees in the acquired companies, realizing financial synergies – including layoffs and plant closures – and communicating with various contingencies in familiar and the unfamiliar parts of the new organization.
+The coach supported leaders on identifying, engaging, and motivating valued employees in the acquired companies, realizing financial synergies – including layoffs and plant closures – and communicating with various contingencies in familiar and unfamiliar parts of the new organization.
 The leaders were able to maintain customer relationships, while continuing to direct a strategic vision and shape the culture of the newly integrated company.

 ► Leaders turning around flawed PMI strategy